 Also keep in mind, satisfied customers are more likely to share their positive experiences with peers.
 Word-of-mouth is probably the most effective kind of advertising.
 Besides, it’s free – if you don’t count all the effort you put into co-creation up to this point.

 You can help your happy customers to amplify their endorsement by putting them in the spotlight.
 Let them write a blog article on your website or post a shareable video of an event they attended, for example.
-Celebrating success of a collaboration through the eyes of participants is an essential step in the co-creation cycle.
+Celebrating the success of a collaboration through the eyes of participants is an essential step in the co-creation cycle.

 Ready to get started?